 - Sell the property and purchase another investment property with a 1031 Exchange, which allows you to defer capital gains tax and carry over your losses to the next property (if they weren’t taken because your income didn’t allow for it).

 These tax calculations are complicated and there are a lot of moving parts, so, as stated up top, you’ll want a qualified CPA and a qualified real estate agency to help you work through your possible scenarios.
-Agents at A Better Way Realty specialize in these types of transactions, and we have tools which can help you determine every possible outcome.
-We also have a great network of service professionals in this arena to help you build your real estate investment team.
+We have tools which can help you determine every possible outcome, and a great network of service professionals in this arena to help you build your real estate investment team.
 Get in touch today for a call or a consultation!